Summary: In this tutorial, you will learn about SQL constraints, which allow you to enforce the integrity of data automatically.

 Let’s examine the syntax in greater detail:

 - name: is the name of the constraint.
 It is an optional part.
-If you omit the name of constraint, the database system will create a name automatically for you.
+If you omit the name of the constraint, the database system will create a name automatically for you.
 In some database systems, you can also omit the CONSTRAINT keyword when declaring a constraint.

 - type: is a valid type of constraints such as PRIMARY KEY, FOREIGN KEY, UNIQUE, and CHECK.
 If the database system provides a specific type, you can specify it here.